 Umed Ibragimov

-Dr. Umedjon Ibragimov is a Research Assistant Professor in the Department of Behavioral, Social and Health Education Sciences at Emory University’s School of Public Health.
-He received his MD degree from Tajik State Medical University (1999), and MPH (2009) and PhD (2017) degrees from Emory University.
-Dr. Ibragimov combines his programmatic expertise and academic scholarship to advance the health of people who use drugs and other populations disproportionately affected by HIV.
-He applies rigorous quantitative and qualitative methods and community-based participatory research methods to study stigma and other social and structural determinants of drug- and HIV-related outcomes, and utilizes implementation science approaches to improve access to HIV and drug-related services in the US and globally.
+Dr. Umedjon Ibragimov combines his programmatic expertise and academic scholarship to advance the health of people who use drugs and other populations disproportionately affected by HIV.
+He applies rigorous quantitative and qualitative methods and community-based participatory research methods to study stigma and other social and structural determinants of drug- and HIV-related outcomes and utilizes implementation science approaches to improve access to HIV and drug-related services in the US and globally.
+He received his MD degree from Tajik State Medical University (1999), and Master of Public Health (2009) and PhD (2017) degrees from Emory University.